 When collecting data through focus groups, you’ll need a moderator that will start a discussion on a particular topic.
 Group members can then state their opinions on it as well as debate each other.
 The success of focus group data collection depends heavily on the moderator’s capability to guide the discussion and control interactions within the group.
 The nature of the method allows researchers to get detailed and descriptive data on a particular topic.

-Observation allows researchers to collect qualitative data by observing respondents in their natural setting.
+Observation allows researchers to collect qualitative data by observing respondents in their natural settings.
 In qualitative observation, researchers participate in the process.
 They immerse themselves in the setting along with respondents, all while taking notes.

 The two main types of observation include: